Iran deal closer to reality as U.S. prepares sanctions waivers

 Sunday was "adoption day" for the deal, which came 90 days after the U.N.
 Security Council endorsed the agreement reached by Iran, the United States, Britain, France, Germany, Russia and China under which most sanctions on Iran would be lifted in exchange for limits on Tehran's nuclear activities.

-Secretary of State John Kerry said Iran would now have to act to restrain its nuclear program.
+Secretary of State John Kerry said Iran would now have to act to restrain its nuclear programme.

 In Brussels, the European Union on Sunday published legal acts that open the way for the bloc to lift sanctions if Tehran meets the conditions tied to the landmark nuclear agreement.